romeric/florence/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/linuxbrew/.linuxbrew/lib
 ```

+## Configuring Pardiso direct sparse solver
 The direct sparse solver shipped with `MKL`, `Pardiso` can be used if `MKL` is available.
 Both Anaconda and Intel distribution for python ship these.
 If `MKL` is installed, the low-level FEM assembler in florence is also automatically linked to it during compilation, as long as "`BLAS=mkl`" flag is issued to `setup.py`.

 ```shell
 conda install -c haasad pypardiso
 ```
 We typically do not recommed adding `anaconda/bin` to your path.
-Hence, whenever `MKL` features or `Pardiso` solver is needed, just open a new terminal window/tab and do
+Hence, whenever `MKL` features or `Pardiso` solver is needed, just open a new terminal window/tab and type

 ```
 export PATH="/path/to/anaconda2/bin:$PATH"